Designing workplaces that embrace neurodiversity

 Dyslexia and clear design

 It’s estimated that dyslexia, which primarily affects reading and writing skills, affects up to 10% of the UK population.
 Importantly, these individuals can be some of the most creative, innovative, and effective of a team’s workforce, but will interpret certain design features differently.
-Large walls of text, abstract fonts or written signs can challenge people with dyslexia, so it’s an opportunity to think differently and convey information using visual imagery, iconography or clear lettering.
+Large blocks of text, abstract fonts or written signs can challenge people with dyslexia, so it’s an opportunity to think differently and convey information using visual imagery, iconography or clear lettering.

 Supporting employees with dyspraxia

-Design for the long-term
+Neuroinclusive office design for the long-term

-It's essential that these adaptations are not afterhoughts but integrated from the start of the design process.
+It's essential that these adaptations are not afterthoughts but integrated from the start of the design process.
 Making these changes from day one ensures that the workplace is genuinely inclusive and doesn't inadvertently exclude those it intends to support.

 The power of inclusivity in driving success